lightspeedwp/lsx-demo-theme/.github/instructions/theme.instructions.md

 10. **Submit for review**:
     - Create a pull request in your GitHub repository.
     - Request feedback from peers or mentors on your changes.
 ## Additional Resources
 - [WordPress Theme Handbook: theme.json](https://developer.wordpress.org/themes/advanced-topics/theme-json/)
 - [LSX Design System Documentation](https://lsx.design/docs/)
 - [Accessibility Guidelines](https://www.w3.org/WAI/WCAG21/quickref/)
 - [Responsive Web Design Basics](https://web.dev/responsive-web-design-basics/)
+- WordPress Font Library and self-hosting guidance (for registering fonts in block themes)
+- Official theme.json JSON Schema reference (for `$schema` and `version`)

 ## Conclusion
 Following these instructions will help you effectively modify the `theme.json` file for your WordPress block theme, ensuring it meets both functional and design standards.
 If you have any questions or need further assistance, please refer to the additional resources or reach out to your project mentor.